Thanksgiving Turkey Tips: Use a Wireless Digital Meat Thermometer

 ThermoPro TP-07 Wireless Remote Digital Meat Thermometer

-- 【Foot-free Design】Wireless digital kitchen thermometer with a range up...
+- 【Hands-Free Design】Wireless digital kitchen thermometer has a range of...

 - 【Preset Temperature Settings】Wireless Food Cooking thermometer is...

-- 【Hassle-Free Setup】 Transmitter and Receiver are pre-synchronized at...
+- 【Simple Setup】 Transmitter and Receiver are pre-synchronized at...

 I probably used more than 20 different meat thermometers in the past but this one definitely stands out from the crowd.
 It is as smart as it gets with the LCD backlit screen.
 There are different meat presets for poultry, veal, beef, pork, lamb, and fish, but you can also custom program if you want to.
 The presets are organized according to the USDA specifications, but I created my own settings over time.
 It is great for those who can’t adjust the doneness level of the meat since we get to decide on that with a touch of a button; well-done, medium-well, medium-rare and so on.